 The Saracen’s log book makes no mention of tiger attacks or of any mishap befalling any of the crew but Richards would have taken comfort in the fact that at least one other Royal Navy ship was at anchor nearby.
 As was often the case such meetings led to the requirements of one ship being met by another and, as stocks of food and fresh water were being replenished, HMS Rapid was supplied with 144 yards of white cotton drill.
 This kind of transaction would have generated little interest from the gongoozlers on shore, but the Saracen evidently became something of an attraction when the carpenter began to fashion stands for Congreve’s rockets.

 At the start of the C19th William Congreve had worked on rockets at Woolwich Arsenal, where his father was Comptroller of the Royal Laboratories.
 It is generally assumed that the missiles he developed were based on weapons captured in India and, as they proved effective on the battlefield, they certainly helped keep his name in the public eye.
 A substantial quantity were ordered and many were manufactured at the Royal Gunpowder Works at Waltham Abbey.
-Although Congreve’s prestige was enhanced by being an equerry to the Prince Regent, he seems to have been somewhat impetuous character and his other projects did not always meet with great success.
-In 1814, for example, when in charge of a firework display to mark the centenary of the accession of George the First, he started the pyrotechnics too soon, causing a model Chinese pagoda, designed by John Nash, to be destroyed by fire.
-Also, of course, many early investors in the Regents’ Canal would have looked on gloomily as his supposedly water saving ‘hydro pneumatic double balance lock’ proved a costly failure.
+Although Congreve’s prestige was enhanced by being an equerry to the Prince Regent, he seems to have been a somewhat impetuous character and his other projects did not always meet with great success.
+In 1814, for example, when in charge of a firework display to mark the centenary of the accession of George 1, he started the pyrotechnics too soon, causing a model Chinese pagoda, designed by John Nash, to be destroyed by fire.
+Also, of course, many early investors in the Regents Canal would have looked on gloomily as his supposedly water saving ‘hydro pneumatic double balance lock’ proved a costly failure.
 Still, for at least a quarter of a century after Congreve’s death in 1828, the rockets which bore his name continued to give valuable service.
 It seems as though a number had been supplied to the Saracen to help in surveys, but perhaps the installation of the stands in Singapore were in anticipation of using them in action.
 One way of installing the rockets on a warship is shown in the picture on the right.

 For all its drawbacks Singapore was as much a validation of the benefits of free trade as the success of the wharf on Radcliffe Highway.
 It stood at an important point on the trade routes between the Occident and the Orient, but was by no means the first or only port in maritime south-east Asia to serve merchant ships involved in intercontinental commerce or war ships charged with their supervision and safety.
 It had certain natural advantages including fresh water springs, a deep water harbour and a plentiful supply of timber, which could be used to repair damaged vessels and construct rocket stands too.
 But what drew traders to what was initially a trading post, established by Sir Stamford Raffles in 1819, was that no duties were imposed.
 Traders of all nationalities and ethnicities, including many Chinese, were quick take advantage of the opportunities this presented and some abandoned more expensive ports in the region.
 Raffles, incidentally, was one of the prime movers in the creation of the London Zoological Society.
 The society was to establish what became London Zoo, which now straddles the Regents Canal.